src-its/ca-web/content/git-vs-github.md

 ## What is the difference between Git and GitHub?

-What is the difference between Git and GitHub?
+The distinction between Git and Github can be a bit confusing for new users.

+[Git](https://git-scm.com/) is an application for distributed revision control.
+In sort, this means that Git is a tool that to manage the contributions of multiple users working over time within a designated file system.

-Git is not to be confused with Github!
-Git is a revision control system meaning it is a tool that manages your source code history.
-GitHub is a hosting service for Git repositories.
-They are not the same thing: Git is the tool and GitHub is the service for projects that use Git.
+[GitHub](https://github.com/) is a hosting service for Git repositories.
+In other words, GitHub is a service for projects that use Git.

+---

 GIT